maniacs-oss/snackis/snabel.md

 ```

 ### Streaming
-Another difference that's important to be aware of is that Snabel views code as a stream of operations, rather than a graph.
-As long as the final sequence of operations make sense, Snabel mostly doesn't care how it got there.
-With the exception of lambdas, Snabel needs to see the final code between braces during compilation.
+Another difference that's important to be aware of is that Snabel views code as a stream, rather than a graph of operations.
+As long as the final sequence makes sense, Snabel mostly doesn't care how it got there.
+A notable exception is lambdas, Snabel needs to see the final code between braces during compilation.

 ```
 > bar label: foo; 35 +) baz label: bar; (7 foo label: baz